coco1c/SimpleWarps/README.md

 </p>
 <br>

 The SimpleWarps plugin is a Minecraft plugin that enables players with the appropriate permissions to create public warps.
-Players with the warp permission can use the command '/warp (warp name)' to teleport to these locations.
-Admins have the additional ability to use '/warp (warp name) --force' to bypass the cooldown.
+Players with the warp permission can use the command `/warp (warp name)` to teleport to these locations.
+Admins have the additional ability to use `/warp (warp name) --force` to bypass the cooldown.

 Users, if granted permission, can access the warp menu (/warps) and teleport to specified warps listed in the config file.
 Additionally, you have the option to choose the particles and sound that will accompany the teleportation process.

 ## Features
 - Unlimited Warps
-- Ability to force teleport without a cooldown using '--force' as a parameter in the command
+- Ability to force teleport without a cooldown using `--force` as a parameter in the command
 - Support for Hex colors in all messages
 - 'Warp All' command allows teleporting all players to a specific warp!
 You can use /warpall (warp name) --force to force teleport players.
 The sender won't be teleported, as players with the bypass permission 'warp.teleport.all.byPass' are exempt.